Find this article useful?

 Immunomodulator medicines weaken or suppress the immune system.
 This decreases the inflammatory response the body has which is thought to play a role in IBD flares.

-They are given if other medications have not been effective in controlling IBD symptoms or to avoid long-term corticosteroid use.
+They are used as a maintenance therapy to keep you well.
 Azathioprine and 6-Mercaptopurine are both also used in the treatment of fistulas.
 They are taken orally as tablets, although some forms can also be applied topically or given as injections.

 Types of immunomodulators include: